 The big thing is you need to allow for “readily accessible areas,” says Lesh.
 So clear out clutter and move items away from attic entrances, crawlspaces, electrical panels, and any other parts of the house that the inspector needs to perform a visual inspection on.
 Other seller preparation tips include:

-- Schedule a haircut or plan the inspection for when you’re at work so you have somewhere to go for the 2-4 hour inspection duration.
+• Plan the inspection for when you’re at work or have an appointment, so you have somewhere to go for two to four hours while the inspection takes place.

 5. What are a seller’s disclosure obligations and how do they relate to the home inspection?

-Nearly every state has a disclosure form sellers must complete (to review your state’s disclosure form, you can find it linked in our comprehensive seller’s disclosure guide).
+Nearly every state has a disclosure form sellers must complete.
 These forms list any problems with the home the seller knows of (like if something is broken or doesn’t work), sheds light on the general condition of the home, and notes any major repairs or remodeling work you’ve done over the course of ownership.

 Typically the seller has to provide the state’s required disclosure form within a few days after signing the purchase offer.
 This doesn’t negate the need for a home inspection, however.
 The buyer will still order an inspection for the purposes of identifying any unknown issues with the house that aren’t immediately noticeable.